15+ Graphic Design Magazines for Print Lovers

 When leafing through the pages of a beloved magazine, we grow ever-so-reluctant to believe that print can possibly be dead.
 After all, graphic design magazines are a reliable source of inspiration that’s been around for a very long time.
 And despite changes in the publishing industry, they’re not showing signs of going anywhere anytime soon.

 With immaculate production value and striking visuals in each new issue, the following 15 leading print publications are a recommended read (and coffee table decor) for all creatives.
 They can help you get inspired when creating a website whether you're a website designer, illustrator or typographist.
 You’ll find something to love in each of these beauties:

 Published quarterly | London, UK

 Having been around since 1990, Eye has grown into an established journal for graphic design and visual culture.
-It boasts critical and informed writing on a wide range of topics, from book design to technology.
+It boasts critical and informed writing on a wide range of topics, from graphic design books to technology.

 The visually rich pages of the magazine are full of in-depth design writing, including critiques, opinion pieces, interviews with industry leaders, analysis of design history, and more.

 Founded in 1996, Wallpaper is a design and lifestyle publication that covers the spheres of architecture, fashion, travel, design and art.
 With exquisite photography of buildings, artworks and more, the magazine has become somewhat of a benchmark for quality and style in the design world.

 Wallpaper is also the initiator of Handmade, an annual craftsmanship and design exhibition that’s currently in its eleventh year.
 For each new Handmade exhibition, designers, makers and manufacturers are commissioned to create one-off items, extending the concepts and values of the print version into real life.